Dune (novel): Early stalled attempts

+A draft of the screenplay for the Scott version was discovered in 2024 in the Wheaton College archives.

 1984 film by David Lynch

 In 1981, the nine-year film rights were set to expire.
 De Laurentiis re-negotiated the rights from the author, adding to them the rights to the Dune sequels (written and unwritten).
 After seeing The Elephant Man, De Laurentiis' daughter Raffaella decided that David Lynch should direct the movie.
 Around that time Lynch received several other directing offers, including Return of the Jedi.
 He agreed to direct Dune and write the screenplay even though he had not read the book, was not familiar with the story, or even been interested in science fiction.
 Lynch worked on the script for six months with Eric Bergren and Christopher De Vore.
 The team yielded two drafts of the script before it split over creative differences.
 Lynch would subsequently work on five more drafts.
 Production of the work was troubled by problems at the Mexican studio and hampering the film's timeline.
-Lynch ended up producing a nearly three-hour long film, but at demands from Universal Pictures, the film's distributor, he cut it back to about two hours, hastily filming additional scenes to make up for some of the cut footage.
+Lynch ended up producing a nearly three-hour-long film, but at demands from Universal Pictures, the film's distributor, he cut it back to about two hours, hastily filming additional scenes to make up for some of the cut footage.

 This first film of Dune, directed by Lynch, was released in 1984, nearly 20 years after the book's publication.
 Though Herbert said the book's depth and symbolism seemed to intimidate many filmmakers, he was pleased with the film, saying that "They've got it.
 It begins as Dune does.
 And I hear my dialogue all the way through.
 There are some interpretations and liberties, but you're gonna come out knowing you've seen Dune."
 Reviews of the film were negative, saying that it was incomprehensible to those unfamiliar with the book, and that fans would be disappointed by the way it strayed from the book's plot.
-Upon release for television and other forms of home media, Universal opted to reintroduce much of the footage that Lynch had cut, creating an over-three-hour long version with extensive monologue exposition.
+Upon release for television and other forms of home media, Universal opted to reintroduce much of the footage that Lynch had cut, creating an over-three-hour-long version with extensive monologue exposition.
 Lynch was extremely displeased with this move, and demanded that Universal replace his name on these cuts with the pseudonym "Alan Smithee", and has generally distanced himself from the film since.

 2000 miniseries by John Harrison

-In 2000, John Harrison adapted the novel into Frank Herbert's Dune, a miniseries which premiered on American Sci-Fi Channel.
+In 2000, John Harrison adapted the novel into Frank Herbert's Dune, a miniseries that premiered on the Sci-Fi Channel.
 As of 2004, the miniseries was one of the three highest-rated programs broadcast on the Sci-Fi Channel.